Skip to content

 Optional: Restore the same seed phrase for this key

-Importantly, the 24-word seed phrase backup you made for this key, if you have it, is still valid.
-This will export a different private key without the passphrase, but. you can still use the original seed phrase by itself in place of the key derived from the seed phrase with its passphrase.
+Importantly, the original seed phrase backup you made for this key, if you have it, is still valid.
+This will export a different private key without the passphrase.

 3. Conduct a key replacement